dgatf/msrc/README.md

 v0.9

 - HW V4/V5.
 Added threshold filter for current sensor.
-Values for current when throttle is low are not reliable
+Values for current when throttle is low may not be reliable, depending on model

 [v0.8](https://github.com/dgatf/msrc/tree/v0.8)